There is One Lord, one faith, one baptism; one God and Father of all who is overall, through all and in all.

 I'd like to find out more

-If you feel that you would like to find out more about the Christian faith or any aspect of baptism then please do be in touch with us.
+If you feel that you would like to find out more about the Christian faith or any aspect of baptism then please do get in touch with us.
 We will always arrange an opportunity for you to meet with someone and ask any questions or find out a bit more.

 I'm not sure I'm ready to make the commitment of baptism

 You might prefer to hold a thanksgiving for the birth of your child.
 This is a wonderful chance to offer thanks to God for your new arrival in a church service and ask for His help in raising your child.
-If you chose to hold a thanksgiving for your child then it doesn't mean they cannot be baptised at a future date when you are able to keep the promises you're making, or they are able to make the promises for themselves. thanksgivings are always held during a 10am service.
+If you chose to hold a thanksgiving for your child then it doesn't mean they cannot be baptised at a future date when you are able to keep the promises you're making, or they are able to make the promises for themselves.
+Thanksgivings are always held during a 10am service.
 We'd be happy to chat to you about this more if you would be interested in a thanksgiving.

 How do I arrange a Baptism?